MeldCE/wp-gallery-hierarchy/README.md

 - Add the title to the start of the comment
 - What is displayed by default below the images (per type)

+## Installation
+This project uses [Lightbox](https://github.com/lokesh/lightbox2.git) and [wp-settings](https://github.com/weldstudio/wp-settings) as a Git submodules.
+To initialise them, you will need to run the command `git submodule update --init` from the cloned directory.

 ## Future Features (Todos)
 https://github.com/weldstudio/wp-gallery-hierarchy/issues